 How do I stay in contact with my loved one?

 Staying in contact might not feel the same as before the coronavirus outbreak.

 For some people, particularly families who are caring from a distance, using video calls such as Skype, Zoom or FaceTime will be successful and enjoyable.
 Check out if the home has Wi-Fi and how much help your loved one needs to use such technology.
 Perhaps suggest a regular time of the day and add in other family members to the call, if this won’t overwhelm your relative.
 There are also other things you can do if conversation proves challenging, such as a virtual cuppa together, reading a favourite story or newspaper, or perhaps just sharing family news.

 Not everyone likes video calls, so other methods might be more helpful.
 You could arrange a regular phone call, using simple and short sentences.
 Send letters, postcards, or emails regularly to your loved one, with news, photos or messages, and discuss with the staff about helping your loved one to read them.
 Include small reminders of who is in photos and where it was taken, so the care home staff can discuss and share it with them.

-Something that has a lovely scent or feels soft, such as a new pair of pyjamas or scarf spritzed with a favourite perfume, can be evocative to the senses and provide stimulation.
+Check with the care home if you can bring somethingthat has a lovely scent or feels soft, such as a new pair of pyjamas or scarf spritzed with a favourite perfume.
+These can be evocative to the senses and provide stimulation.
 You could send an audio story book, music CD, or recording of you reading a story.
 Ask staff to build a photo or life story (see link to our resources on this) board in your relative’s room and send relevant items to add to it.

 Staying in contact works both ways.
 Discuss with the home how your loved one can contact you, or share news of their day.
 Ask the care home staff if they can take and send you photos of what your loved one has been doing, or when they receive your letters or gifts, or maybe help write you a letter, postcard or email.